remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-worker-update.md

 echo "nameserver 1.1.1.3" > "/var/lib/lxc/Alpine3.15/rootfs/etc/resolv.conf";
 exit;
 ```
+Once done, you have to restart all the workers.
 ```bash
 echo "%remotelabz-worker     ALL = (ALL) NOPASSWD: $(which ip), $(which iptables), $(which ovs-vsctl), $(which systemctl) start remotelabz*, $(which systemctl) stop remotelabz*, $(which systemctl) restart remotelabz*, $(which systemctl) status remotelabz*" | sudo tee /etc/sudoers.d/remotelabz-worker echo "%www-data     ALL = (ALL) NOPASSWD: $(which ip), $(which iptables), $(which ovs-vsctl), $(which systemctl) start remotelabz*, $(which systemctl) stop remotelabz*, $(which systemctl) restart remotelabz*, $(which systemctl) status remotelabz*" | sudo tee -a /etc/sudoers.d/remotelabz-worker